Hydration, Shoes, Attire

 Why: These shoes are designed specifically for dancing.
 They typically have a split sole and allow for easier footwork, pivoting, and sliding without sticking to the floor.

-4. Boots (with a lower heel)
+4. Cowboy Boots (with a lower heel)

 Why: If you prefer to wear boots, go for a pair with a lower heel to help maintain stability.
 A rubber sole with a slight grip is also good for preventing slips.
 However, steer clear of tall, stiff boots that make it difficult to move freely.